aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 11. Upon job completion or error, a completion Lambda function will complete the workflow job by updating the job in DynamoDB and notifying the user via email upon completion using SNS.
 12. Internal workflow parameters are stored in Parameter Store during guidance deployment to decouple services.
 13. Amazon CloudWatch is used to monitor the training logs, surfacing errors to the user.

-This simple backend will:

-- create the infrastructure required to create a gaussian splat from a video or set of images
-- create the mechanism to run the code and perform 3D reconstruction
-- enable a user to create a 3D gaussian splat from the backend (no UI) using open source tools and AWS by uploading a video (.mp4 or .mov) or images (.png or .jpg) and metadata (.json) into S3

 ### Custom GS Pipeline Container